Shares at the Farm

 Our shares contain eight to nine different crops each week.
 Picadilly shares are designed for one household, and feed 2-4 people on average.
 Shareholders who come to the farm can choose their eight to nine items “Mix and Match” style.
 Here’s how it works: we bring in the day’s harvest, with anywhere from 15-30 different crops in the mix.
 Shareholders choose what they’d like, within a few parameters that we define, customizing the share each week to their own tastes.
 Some crops may be limited, while others abundant, depending on the week and weather.

 The entire share is grown on our family farm, and is certified organic.
 The harvest changes as the season progresses, from tender spring greens, sweet strawberries and crisp carrots; to mouth-watering summer melons and tomatoes; to crisp autumn broccoli and sweet roots and squash.
 We take special attention in our planning to grow an abundance of the “basics” all season long, with a well-varied smattering of less common crops.
 Though the New England harvest season typically rises to a brilliant crescendo in the late summer and fall, we plant our fields with a view toward a steady season-long harvest, and a consistent share size, all season long.
-Every fall, we take the opportunity to reflect on the year’s lessons, including feedback from shareholder surveys, so as to then tweak our growing plans for the coming season.
+In the winter, we take the opportunity to reflect on the year’s lessons, including feedback from shareholder surveys, so as to tweak our growing plans for the coming season.

 Every Saturday morning, we email a weekly newsletter to shareholders, listing and describing what is in the share.
 We include farm news, recipes, and ideas for using the less common veggies in the share.